 I have about eight plants around my yard, all providing various shades of pink flowers in the spring.
 They don’t all bloom at the same time, so when they’re in season, I get to enjoy freshly cut peonies in vases for a few weeks.
 However, if I just paid a little more attention in the early spring, I’d also get to enjoy them in the garden for longer.
 Peony blooms are heavy.
 Without some type of support system, they’ll open and then all it takes is one heavy spring rain or especially gusty day and they flop over.

 There are several different types of supports you can use.
 There are special peony hoops that pretty much look like tomato cages (that being said, you could also use a tomato cage, depending on the size of the plant).
-Amy actually recommends adding these peony supports in the fall after you cut back the plants.
+I’ve seen gardeners recommend adding supports in the fall after you cut back the plants.
 That way they’re already there in the springtime when the plants start to grow in.

 Peony’s Envy, a nursery and display garden that ships peonies throughout the U.S., offers some great diagrams showing different ways to support peonies on its website.
 I think I’ll try the fencing option this spring, being sure to put it in place well before the peonies leaf out and start to produce buds.
+I also found this cool contraption.
 I’ll also just try a plain old peony cage, so I can compare which method works the best.

 How do you support your peonies?